History

 In 1937 the church was extended on the north side, in order to make room for the new residents of the Braunstone estate.
 The extension became the nave of the church, whose altar was moved to the south wall of the original church.
 However, church attendance had declined by the end of the 20th century, and there was a new vision to serve the community by providing a community hall.
 The extension was converted into a hall, and the worship space is once again the old medieval church.

 In 1948 two mission churches were opened.
 St Boniface, Winforde Crescent, no longer exists, but St Crispin’s in Braunstone Town has become the parish church for that part of Braunstone outside the city boundary.
-The daughter church has grown up and left home – but still we share occasional services (such as Ash Wednesday and Maundy Thursday), so there has been no family falling out!

 Old Braunstone, by Jonathan Wilshere; 1972, Leicester Research Services